knauzdev/DayZPersistentSP/README.md

 Everything related to saving characters has now been moved to the init.c file (instead of the independant scripts folder).
 It is now a lot cleaner to read and no need for thousands of lines of code in the scritps folder that the Mission script module dependend on.

 This should bring a much cleaner, more stable, future-proof build.
-There is also less work involved with switching to Multiplayer if there is a stress_test happening. (you don't need to do anything)
+There is also less work involved with switching to Multiplayer if there is an online stress test happening. (after removing "scripts" folder, you don't need to do anything)

 # Installation instructions: